awsdocs/aws-app-mesh-user-guide/doc_source/envoy.md

 `STATSD_PORT`
 Specify a port value to override the default DogStatsD daemon port\.

+`STATSD_ADDRESS`
+Specify an IP address value to override the default DogStatsD daemon IP address\.
+Default: `127.0.0.1`\.
+This variable can only be used with version `1.15.0` or later of the Envoy image\.

 `ENVOY_STATS_SINKS_CFG_FILE`
 Specify a file path in the Envoy container file system to override the default DogStatsD configuration with your own\.
 For more information, see [config\.metrics\.v2\.DogStatsdSink](https://www.envoyproxy.io/docs/envoy/latest/api-v2/config/metrics/v2/stats.proto#envoy-api-msg-config-metrics-v2-dogstatsdsink) in the Envoy documentation\.

+### App Mesh variables<a name="envoy-appmesh-variables"></a>

+The following variables help you configure App Mesh\.

+`APPMESH_PREVIEW`
+Set the value to `1` to connect to the App Mesh Preview Channel endpoint\.
+For more information about using the App Mesh Preview Channel, see [App Mesh Preview Channel](preview.md)\.

+`APPMESH_RESOURCE_CLUSTER`
+By default App Mesh uses the name of the resource you specified in `APPMESH_RESOURCE_ARN` when Envoy is referring to itself in metrics and traces\.
+You can override this behavior by setting the `APPMESH_RESOURCE_CLUSTER` environment variable with your own name\.
+This variable can only be used with version `1.15.0` or later of the Envoy image\.

 ### Envoy stats variables<a name="envoy-stats-config"></a>